wallscope/pronto/README.md

 ## Add More Ontologies to the Graph

-`To be completed`
+If you are running the project through Docker, you can access the database server on localhost on port `5070`.

-Update the Lucene index running this query in the database:
+Import more ontologies from the _Import_ tab, then from the _SPARQL_ tab update the Lucene index running this query in the database:

 ```
 PREFIX luc: <http://www.ontotext.com/owlim/lucene#>
 INSERT DATA { luc:myIndex luc:createIndex "true" . }
 ```

+> If adding an ontology that you think will help other people, consider creating a pull request.

 ## Contributing